khleomix/wciloilo-2023/readme.md

-# WordCamp Iloilo 2023 Style Guide
+# WordCamp Iloilo 2023 Remote CSS
 WordCamp Iloilo is using the TwentyTwentyThree theme's site editor with custom styles.

 ## Connecting style guide